edisio/docs/privacy.md

 <img src="https://github.com/edisio/docs/blob/master/assets/img/sdpc_logo_web.png" alt="SDPC" style="height:64px;"/>

 ## 8. CONTACT US <a name="contact"></a>
-If you have any questions about this Privacy Policy or EDIS in general, please email us at contact@edis.io.
+If you have any questions about this Privacy Policy or [Edis](http://edis.io) in general, please email us at contact@edis.io.

 ## 9. CHANGES <a name="changes"></a>
 We may make minor modifications to this Privacy Policy every now and then.
 Should we change this document in a substantial way, we will provide a minimum of 30 days for you to review the changes and decide to opt out from our Platform before the changes take effect.